LightJason/lightjason.github.io/content/framework/agentspeak.md

 In general Prolog uses only logical rules, _AgentSpeak(L)_ and _AgentSpeak(L++)_ use rules and also adds a plan structure.
 Within a Prolog structure the ordering of rules and plans are neccessary of the execution semantic (see in [Learn Prolog Now!](http://www.learnprolognow.org/lpnpage.php?pagetype=html&pageid=lpn-htmlse10)).

-But in the _AgentSpeak(L++)_ the ordering of rules and plans are not relevant for the execution semantic.
+But in _AgentSpeak(L++)_ the ordering of rules and plans are not relevant for the execution semantic.
 On this case within the source code plan and rule structures are grouped.

 > This example shows the [Ackermann function](https://en.wikipedia.org/wiki/Ackermann_function).
 The first line defines the [rule](http://lightjason.github.io/AgentSpeak/rrd-output/html/org/lightjason/agentspeak/grammar/Agent.g4/index.htm#d0404623ab035c7e30f997d91d173a52) name (literal) similar to Prolog.
 Each rule will be added by the ```:-``` rule-sign under the literal.
 In classical Prolog the rule-literal must be for each different rule and Prolog executes the rules in sequential order.
 In our case we change this behaviour, so that each rule, which can be executed, will be executed.
 So we put a condition first to the rule, so this condition will deny or allow the execution.
 After that the rule-body will be added.
 For calling a rule from a plan or a rule, you need to put a ```$```-sign in front of the rule-name.